tdaylan/pcat/docs/index.rst

 Chain
 +++++
 ``pcat.main.init()`` returns a pointer to the object that contains the output chain.
 It also writes the output chain to ``$PCAT_DATA_PATH/outp/rtag/pcat.h5``, which is an HDF5 file.
 Each dataset (or object attribute as in the former case) is an ``ndarray`` of samples, either of the parameters or of quantities derived from the parameters, as well as diagnostic and utility variables.

-Available datasets are
+In overall, the output folder contains the following files:

+- ``args.txt``

+The list of arguments to ``pcat.main.init()``.

+- ``pcat.h5``

+HDF5 file containing samples from the hypothesis space, with the following fields:

 =================  ==========================================================================
 Field              Explanation